DigitalOceanPHP/Client/README.md

 DigitalOcean V2
 ===============

+**Please UPGRADE to `~0.6` at 00:01 March 20, 2015 UTC because of this [BC break](https://developers.digitalocean.com/documentation/changelog/api-v2/actions-breaking-changes-upgrade-path/)**

 Let's consume the [DigitalOcean API V2](https://developers.digitalocean.com/v2/) :)

 This library is a **work in progress** as well as the **API** ([issues](https://github.com/digitalocean/api-v2/issues),